-This film is an adaptation of Suzanne Collins’ prequel to the Hunger Games trilogy, set 64 years before the events of the original series.
-It follows a young Coriolanus Snow—who eventually becomes the villainous President Snow—during the 10th Hunger Games, when his once-wealthy family is now in decline following the fall of the Capitol.
+The Hunger Games: The Ballad of Songbirds and Snakes is an adaptation of Suzanne Collins’ prequel to the Hunger Games trilogy, set 64 years before the events of the original series.
+The story follows a young Coriolanus Snow—who eventually becomes the villainous President Snow—during the 10th Hunger Games, at a time when his once-wealthy family is in decline following the fall of the Capitol.

-I had the opportunity to contribute to the surface design for The Hunger Games: The Ballad of Songbirds and Snakes, working alongside Trish Summerville, a talented costume designer known for her unique ability to blend storytelling and fashion in a visually compelling way.
-Along with a wonderful team, I helped develop patterns that aim to reflect the complex themes of power, ambition, and the rise of Coriolanus Snow, while staying true to the visual language of the original series.
+Maybelle had the opportunity to contribute to the surface design for the film, working alongside Trish Summerville, a renowned costume designer known for her ability to seamlessly blend storytelling and fashion in visually compelling ways.
+As part of a talented team, she helped develop patterns that reflect the film’s complex themes of power, ambition, and the rise of Coriolanus Snow, while staying true to the established visual language of the original series.

 Vintas Member: Maybelle Pineda